 “Don Jon” is a film about serious topics.
 What made you decide to almost turn it into a comedy?

 I think that if you have to say something substantially, do it with a sense of humor.
-I really wanted “Don Jon” to be a movie that would say something and people who watched it, would come out of the theatre and be having conversations, that it would ignite debates.
-A lot of the movies I like, are comedies, like “Doctor Strangelove” or Hal Ashby films like “Harold and Maude” , “Shampoo” and “Being There” : these are movies that have a lot to say, but do so with a sense of humor.
+I really wanted “Don Jon” to be a movie that would say something, and people who watched it, would come out of the theater and be having conversations, so that it would ignite debates.
+A lot of the movies I like are comedies, like “Doctor Strangelove” , or Hal Ashby films like “Harold and Maude” , “Shampoo” , and “Being There” .
+These are movies that have a lot to say, but do so with a sense of humor.

-To what extend do you think the internet media have an impact on our relationships?
+To what extent do you think internet media have an impact on our relationships?

-I think all sorts of different media have quite an impact on the way that we relate to each other when it comes to love, sex and all sorts of things.
-I think pornography can have an impact, movies can have an impact, television shows and commercials and everything else.
+I think all sorts of different media have quite an impact on the way that we relate to each other when it comes to love, sex, and all sorts of things.
+I think pornography can have an impact; movies can have an impact, just like television shows, commercials, and everything else.
 There are a lot of conversations, it seems, going on these days about pornography in particular, and I would really encourage us to expand that conversation to our entire media.
 Because I think often the sentiment is the same, whether it’s a commercial using a hot chick in a bikini to sell a hamburger or a clip of pornography: you’re taking a person and just reducing her to a thing, an object.